 But me?
 I’m at Drybar being proactive about avoiding hotel hair dryers.

 With a little bit of dry shampoo, a good blowout lasts me AT LEAST three days, so usually I’m home by the time I need to suds up again.
 Most of my regular travel is to large cities, so on longer trips, I can usually find a Drybar in the vicinity.

 And voila – I can manage to avoid hotel hair dryers entirely.

 The Need for a Blowout in Paris

-When I went to Paris back in March, I had a little photo session with Flytographer on the books (which you can read more about – and see the pics! – here).
+When I went to Paris back in March, I had a little photo session with Flytographer on the books.
 I knew I wanted my hair to look halfway decent, so I went about trying to set up my usual blowout appointment away from home.